Harry, Meghan and Oprah: An interview fit for a kingless society

 If you complain that all you want is privacy for your family, then seek publicity through Oprah at the same time, this is the prime example of having your cake and eating it!
 There is undoubtedly a problem with tabloids and others seeking to publicise celebrities' personal lives, but the bigger problem is when the celebrities want to tell us intimate and personal details of their own private lives.

 3. We are obsessed with skin colour.
-Martin Luther's dream that we would be judged by our character and not the colour of our skin now seems a distant dream.
+Martin Luther King's dream that we would be judged by our character and not the colour of our skin now seems a distant dream.
 Skin colour in the world of identity politics and celebrity victimhood is constantly weaponised.
 Meghan said Harry had had a conversation with a member of the royal family who asked what colour the baby would be.
 This unsubstantiated report of a conversation she did not hear has already been taken as Gospel – and the worst possible interpretation has already been made.

 Aside from all that, there were so many contradictions.
 Harry complained about colonialism, while accepting all the privileges of belonging to a monarchy which has benefited from it the most - and while serving as a soldier in Afghanistan, a former colony of the Crown.
 Both demand privacy and then cut deals with media companies to take away that privacy.